jeffmerrick/typeframe/website/docs/px-88/assembly/printing.md

 ## Supports

 The files print pretty well with minimal supports.
 But you will need supports for some parts, mostly for the larger port holes.
-The 3MF files have supports painted on so you can see where I added them.
+The 3MF files have supports painted.

 ## Print Settings

 I printed on a Prusa MK4 with a 0.4mm nozzle and 0.2mm layer height using PLA filament.
+I had best results with a smooth PEI sheet for bed adhesion since there are some large parts.

+## Credits

+The ingenious friction hinge design is from [KatDelgado on Printables](https://www.printables.com/model/658393-friction-hinge-mechanism).
+Thanks to the detailed information there I was able to adapt it for this project.